pingidentity/pingdirectory-go-client/configurationapi/docs/AddExpiredPasswordDataSecurityAuditorRequest.md

 ### NewAddExpiredPasswordDataSecurityAuditorRequest

-`func NewAddExpiredPasswordDataSecurityAuditorRequest(auditorName string, schemas []EnumexpiredPasswordDataSecurityAuditorSchemaUrn, reportFile string, enabled bool, ) *AddExpiredPasswordDataSecurityAuditorRequest`
+`func NewAddExpiredPasswordDataSecurityAuditorRequest(auditorName string, schemas []EnumexpiredPasswordDataSecurityAuditorSchemaUrn, ) *AddExpiredPasswordDataSecurityAuditorRequest`

 NewAddExpiredPasswordDataSecurityAuditorRequest instantiates a new AddExpiredPasswordDataSecurityAuditorRequest object This constructor will assign default values to properties that have it defined,